Channel Airways: The 1960s

-On 29 October 1962, East Anglian Flying Services officially changed its name to Channel Airways.
-(Although the Channel Airways name had first appeared on the company's aircraft as long ago as 1952, the old name was retained as the officially registered name until the somewhat similarly sounding Channel Air Bridge name became defunct to avoid any confusion.)
+On 29 October 1962, East Anglian Flying Services officially changed its name to Channel Airways Ltd. This name had first appeared on the company's aircraft as long ago as 1952, but the previous name was retained as the officially registered one until the somewhat similarly sounding Channel Air Bridge name became defunct to avoid any confusion.
 By that time, Channel Airways operated frequent scheduled passenger and freight services from Southend, Ipswich and Rochester to the Channel Islands, Rotterdam, Ostend and Paris as well as from Portsmouth to the Channel Islands.

 The airline also held licences to operate vehicle ferry services from Bristol to Dublin, Cork, Jersey, and Bilbao, as well as from Southend to Jersey and Bilbao.
 It furthermore applied for traffic rights to operate a vehicle ferry service between Liverpool and Dublin.
 Moreover, the company ran regular, 52-seat luxury express coach services linking Norwich with Ipswich as well as Eastbourne, Brighton, Worthing, London, Reading, Basingstoke and Guildford with Portsmouth.
 (There were also special coaches linking up with corporate shuttle services the company operated under contract to the Ford Motor Company between Southend and the airports serving the latter's continental plants.)
-In addition, IT and general passenger and freight charter services, which accounted for a growing share of the firm's business, were operated while rival Southend-based independent airline Tradair equipped with Vickers Vikings became a wholly owned subsidiary of Channel Airways on 31 December 1962.
+In addition, IT and general passenger and freight charter services, which accounted for a growing share of the firm's business, were operated while rival Southend-based independent airline Tradair Ltd. equipped with Vickers Vikings and a couple of Vickers Viscount 700s was fully absorbed on 31 December 1962.